rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.1.txt

   circumstances
 - the broker can be run on Erlang R12B-3 again
 - various other fixes
+- fix for non-ASCII characters in SSL certificate fields

 enhancements
 - upgrades in clusters.
 See